Trouble Breathing Through Your Nose

-Difficulty Breathing can be tied to nasal congestion or stuffy nose: a very common condition your Ears, Nose & Throat doctor diagnoses and treats at all times of the year.
+Trouble breathing through your nose can be tied to nasal congestion or stuffy nose: a very common condition your Ears, Nose & Throat doctor diagnoses and treats at all times of the year.
 A stuffed up nose isn’t caused by mucus but rather by inflamed nasal tissue lining.

 Symptoms & Causes

-First it’s important to find out the cause of the symptom.
+It’s important to find out the cause of the symptom.
 Sometimes sinusitis can cause nasal congestion and other times allergies are to blame.
 Sinusitis treatments can range from home remedies to antibiotics while nasal congestion due to allergies might be treated by an antihistamine.
 Contact your doctor if you have blurred vision, swelling of the forehead, coughing fits for more than 10 days or a stuffy nose lasting longer than a couple weeks.

 Diagnosis & Treatment